 How does the council assess applications?

-You’ll be able to apply for funding online, and we’ll update this page with specific details as soon as this is launched.
-But if you don’t have access to our website, or if you need support in completing the forms, our engagement team will be on hand to assist.
-We’ll provide contact details for them before the launch.
+Applications for the Clean Air Fund can be entered in our online application form.
+But if you don’t have access to our website, or if you need support in completing the forms, our engagement team on hand to assist.

 How can I apply for funding?

-Before you apply, you should use the Government’s Clean Air Zone charge vehicle checker.
+Before you apply, you should use the government’s Clean Air Zone charge vehicle checker.
 You can enter your vehicle registration to check whether it would compliant for the CAZ.
-At the moment, this is only for Clean Air Zones in Bath and Birmingham, but we’ll update this when the Portsmouth CAZ has been added to the system.

 When you make your application, you’ll need to: